WHAT CHARACTERIZES A SUPERFOOD?

 Let’s define what a superfood is and whether it’s truly extraordinary for pets, especially dogs.

 The phrase “superfood” was added to the Merriam-Webster dictionary in 2014.
 According to the dictionary “a food that is high in substances (such as antioxidants, fiber, or fatty acids).
 A food that is advantageous to a person’s health” is known as a superfood.
-However, the concept of superfoods dated back to the early twentieth century and, like so many other things, has its roots in a marketing push.
+However, the concept of superfoods dates back to the early twentieth century and, like so many other things, has its roots in a marketing push.
 Superfoods due to their incredible properties are healthier for pets such as dogs and cats.

 Underneath the marketing lies the truth that so-called superfoods are nutrient-dense, meaning they deliver a lot of nutritious bangs for your dollars.
-Superfoods often include high concentrations of one or more health-promoting elements, such as phytonutrients and antioxidants such as vitamins A and E and beta-carotene, vital fatty acids, vitamins, minerals, or fibre.
+Superfoods often include high concentrations of one or more health-promoting elements, such as phytonutrients and antioxidants such as vitamins A and E and beta-carotene, vital fatty acids, vitamins, minerals, or fiber.

-Continue reading for a list of 10 best superfoods for dogs that are safe and highly nutritious, as well as nutritional information and ideas on how to prepare and give these super, and super tasty, meals to your dog.
+Continue reading for a list of the 10 best superfoods for dogs that are safe and highly nutritious, as well as nutritional information and ideas on how to prepare and give these super, and super tasty, meals to your dog.

 10 SUPERFOODS FOR DOGS